srjefers/spark-workshop/AGENDA.md

 ## Target Audience

+* Software developers who know Scala and want to explore the Spark space
-Software engineers who know Java or similar general-purpose programming language (Python, Groovy)
+* Software developers with programming experience in a similar general-purpose programming language (Java, Python, Ruby)

 ## Outcomes